 Mr Jones’s aim is to put the issue of cosmetic surgery regulation firmly back on the Government’s agenda to minimise the risk of negligence occurring and to enable people to seek legal redress and compensation when it does go wrong.

 We operate a FREE legal helpline for victims of cosmetic surgery negligence.
-Call us on 0333 888 0437 or email details to us at: [email protected]
+So, if you have suffered a botched eye lift or any other injury as a result of poorly performed cosmetic surgery, then call us on 0333 888 0437 or email details to [email protected]